Circl3s/mc-sketcher/README.md

 This is a PowerShell script that generates a datapack and a resourcepack which, when used together, allow you to add an arbitrary number of custom paintings to Minecraft.

 ## What does it do?
-- **Add your favourite images to Minecraft!** This script will automatically detect optimal painting size for your images, crop and scale them accordingly, and generate a datapack that registers them as new painting variants.
+- **Add your favourite images to Minecraft!** This script will automatically detect optimal painting size for your images, crop and scale them accordingly, and generate a datapack that registers them as new painting variants obtainable in survival.
 - **Choose your quality!** The script generates three resourcepacks with different resolutions: x16, x32, and "HD" (x256).
 You can also choose if you want your downscaled images to be pixelated (default) or smooth.
 Once the datapack is loaded you can freely choose and switch between these options.
 - **Pick painting variants instead of choosing randomly!** By putting a painting into the stonecutter, you can choose a specific variant to place (including vanilla ones).
 You can revert a specific painting back to the default random one by putting it in the crafting grid.
 - **See painting variants at a glance!** Specific paintings will display their art while in your inventory (including vanilla ones - optional).